skarlekar/smart-quora/README.md

 ![single node view](https://github.com/skarlekar/smart-quora/blob/master/images/smartquora-arch-single-node-view.png)

 ### Digital Identity
+Blockchain uses Digital Identities to represent participants in the network.
 When using Hyperledger Fabric, Hyperledger Composer issues new identities by using the Hyperledger Fabric certificate authority (CA) to register new enrollment certificates.
 This CA runs as a node i

 ### Nodes